ZacG-codes/ZacG-codes/README.md

 I am a computer science major at UT Dallas interested in software engineering, AI/ML, and quantitative finance.

 ## I'm Currently Working On
-- Equity valuation model and research into shares vs options strategies for quantitative value trading
+- Equity valuation research for quantitative factor investing
 - Mobile fitness app that tracks both exercise and nutrition in one place
-- Machine-learning chess bot

 ## I'm Currently Learning
-- Probability and statistics for quantitative finance
+- Probability and statistics
+- Systems programming in UNIX
-- Advanced data structures and algorithms
+- Data structures and algorithmic analysis
-- Applications of OOP as they apply to software engineering
+- Version control systems
+- Mathematical foundations in logic and proofs
+- Classical mechanics

 ## Skills & Tools
 - **Tools:** NeoVim, Linux, git/GitHub